Skip to main content

 YAML specification

-Reference documentation for writing semantic models in Hex.
+Reference documentation for writing semantic resources in Hex.

 info